USAFA-ECE/ece382/docs/Assignments/lab4.md

 Q: Is there an easy way to check if the encrypted message is correct?
 <br>
-A: If so, it is not encryption. 😆  An encrypted message will not be readable characters in the Characters view (It will probably display a bunch of dots).
+A: If so, it is not encryption. 😆  Encrypted messages will not be readable characters in the Characters view (It will probably display a bunch of dots).
 Change it to the 32-bit Hex view.
 If you want to know whether your encryption works correctly or not, you need to manually XOR one byte at a time and compare it.
 ```

 ### Write the `Decrypt` subroutine